 Tooth decay is responsible for hundreds of thousands of health issues and emergency room visits every year.
 As important as it is to see your dentist when you feel pain or sensitivity, sometimes life gets in the way.
 For some, busy schedules may prevent them from getting a dental screening.
 For others, their fear of dentists can keep them away.

 However, for a significant portion of U.S. adults, a lack of dental insurance may prevent them from getting dental screenings — until they experience severe symptoms.
-If not having dental insurance is keeping you from taking care of your dental health, then Flossy can help.
+If not having dental insurance or having poor insurance coverage is keeping you from taking care of your dental health, then Flossy can help.

-We work with highly-vetted dentists in Arizona and New Mexico to provide you with dental services at a fraction of the cost of most practices.
+We work with highly-vetted dentists to provide you with dental services at a fraction of the cost.

-Through our website or mobile app, you can find your next dentist, schedule an appointment, and pay for your discounted procedure — all within minutes.
+Through our website, you can find your next dentist, schedule an appointment — all within minutes.
 Visit Flossy to keep your dental health in top shape.